 Via his performances, recordings, and writings, pianist John Davis continues to define, excavate, and disseminate a previously-unacknowledged American roots music.
 To date, Davis is most associated with three seminal CDs on the Newport Classic label.
 John Davis Plays Blind Tom , featuring piano works of the Georgia slave pianist, Thomas Wiggins, became a top-ten seller in Classical Music at Tower Records and Amazon.com, and, in the opinion of The Atlanta Journal-Constitution, “singlehandedly revived the lost legacy of Wiggins.”
 Marshfield Tornado: John Davis Plays Blind Boone , highlighting music of John William Boone, a sightless black pianist from Missouri who modeled his career on Blind Tom’s, has been a repeat #1 record on the Ragtime chart at Amazon.com, and was praised by Gramophone, the esteemed British music publication, for “turning the prehistory of jazz and blues into the living history of one remarkable man.”
 “In John Davis’ hands,” reports Living Blues, the world’s premier blues magazine, Boone’s piano works become “more than artifacts—they live, with an immediacy that cannot be denied.”
-And on Halley’s Comet: Around the Piano With Mark Twain & John Davis , the Twain-related compositions, “played powerfully and with a rich palette,” according to The New York Times, are a tribute to the wide-ranging musical interests of an author whose career, like Davis’, lies at the intersection of black and white culture and high and low culture in American society.
+And on Halley’s Comet: Around the Piano With Mark Twain & John Davis , the Twain-related compositions, “played powerfully and with a rich palette,” according to The New York Times, are a tribute to the wide-ranging musical interests of an author whose career, like Davis’, lies at the intersection of black and white culture in American society.

 Initially, Davis caught the public’s attention during runs of his one-man, multi-media theatrical concert about Blind Tom, entitled Will the Real Thomas Wiggins Please Stand Up!, at the Culture Project in New York and at Brown University’s Rites & Reason Theater, and via a performance of Blind Tom’s music at The Martin Luther King Festival 2000 sponsored by National Public Radio, the Atlanta Symphony, the Martin Luther King Center for Nonviolent Social Change, and Morehouse-Spelman College.
 Soon thereafter, a substantial front page article in the “Arts and Leisure” section of The New York Times about the release of John Davis Plays Blind Tom catapulted the CD into a top seller and led to stories about Davis’ pursuit of Blind Tom on CNN, CNN-International, the BBC World News, ABC Radio National (Australia), and NPR’s All Things Considered and Performance Today.
 Subsequent acknowledgments of Davis’ contributions have been given in The New Yorker; The Independent (London); Time Out New York; Scientific American; the magazine of African-American culture, American Legacy; and on NPR’s Here & Now and On Point, with Tom Ashbrook.
 Will the Real Thomas Wiggins Please Stand Up! inaugurated the 2003-2004 season at The Symphony Space in New York.
 Another performance of the show at the Springer Opera House, the State Theater of Georgia was filmed for an extended story about Davis and Blind Tom on PBS’s Life 360.
 A program-long interview of Davis was also aired on ABC’s Nightline Up-Close, later reprised in a special “Best of Up-Close” edition.